Photo credit: Richard Simon in Blue Heron Park on Staten Island

 - NYC Parks' Urban Park Rangers host monthly programs on Staten Island focused on deer and living safely with deer in New York City.
 Learn more.

 - Worked with the United States Department of Agriculture on an environmental assessment of deer impacts and deer management options in New York State.
-You can read the report and submit a public comment.

 Five Easy Tips for White-tailed Deer Coexistence